collaborativebioinformatics/coronasv/README.md

 ## Installation of CoronaSV

+All of the software packages used by CoronaSV can be installed via the Conda package manager.
+Additionally, the CoronaSV workflow is defined using Snakemake.
+Running the CoronaSV.smk snakemake pipeline handles downloading all specified data and processing of sequencing data to variant calls.

 ### Installing CoronaSV from Github (Using [conda](https://github.com/conda/conda))

 Clone the CoronaSV Github repository, and then use conda to create an environment with all needed software.
 This Conda environment includes all of the core software used by the pipeline + the Snakemake workflow management system.